Family fun: Jamaica's south coast

 4. Black River

 Greenery, history and alligators - the perfect mix of chill with a soupçon of danger, St Elizabeth's capital has a lot going for it.
 Named for the mouth of one of Jamaica's longest rivers, Black River started life as a European settlement sometime in the 1600s and went on to become an economic powerhouse port, handling plantation-produced exports and imported enslaved Africans.
-It's also where the infamous Zong slave ship finally docked in 1781 after the crew threw 132 of its enslaved cargo overboard in the first recorded case of insurance fraud through murder of Africans.
+It's also where the infamous Zong slave ship finally docked in 1781 after the crew threw 132 of its enslaved "cargo" overboard, in the first recorded case of insurance fraud through the murder of stolen African people.

 Now, Black River is home to plethora of wildlife, none more famous than the Jamaican alligator.
+Our kids really enjoyed spotting alligators in the water, then visiting the baby gators and their turtle companions.
 You can take in a Black River safari from a broad range of tour operators, often in combination with both YS Falls and the Appleton Estate as jewels of the south coast.
+Don't skip the main town either - there are plenty of family-run shops and restaurants to visit during your time in the area.

 Comments